-Oxfam is supporting the economic empowerment of women and youth in Vanuatu by generating sustainable livelihood opportunities, more equitable access to resources, and creating an enabling policy environment.
-This three year project (2016-2019) is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).
+Oxfam Australia is working to support gender equality and economic empowerment of women, youth, people with disabilities and LGBTQI+ people in Vanuatu through sustainable livelihoods, equitable access to resources and an enabling policy environment.
+This three-year project (2016-2019) is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 HOW YOU CAN HELP